Healing From Childhood TraumaAnxiety/DepressionParenting/Having ChildrenRomantic RelationshipsCareer/AdultingPep TalksSelf-CareMisc

 She was bright, academically and professionally accomplished and first-gen.

-She had broken the poverty and education cycles of her family to get to where she was today and she felt pressure and desire to scale the ranks at her company, let alone maintain her job.
+She broke the poverty and education cycles of her family to get to where she was today.
+And she felt pressure and desire to scale the ranks at her company, let alone maintain her job.

 She was desperate to solve this problematic response she kept having and didn’t understand.